 Palm Springs is about a two-hour drive from Los Angeles and 1 hour and 45 minutes from Anaheim.
 We often visit Palm Springs before or after a trip to Disneyland and Orange County.
 If you are coming from San Diego, it’s a two or three-hour drive depending on the route.

 Travel Tips – Things to Do in Palm Springs with Kids

 - Palm Springs has accommodation options ranging from boutique hotels to five-star resorts.
 Visit the Greater Palm Springs destination website to find your perfect place to stay.

-- If you want to learn more about Palm Springs architecture and design, be sure to visit the city during Modernism Week (Feb 15 – 25, 2018) or the Modernism Week Fall Preview in November.
+- If you want to learn more about Palm Springs architecture and design, be sure to visit the city during Modernism Week (February 13 – 23, 2020) or the Modernism Week Fall Preview (October 17-20, 2019).